DohaAhmed26/DS_Capstone/Report.md

 Results included grouping the neighborhoods into four clusters while showcasing the top 8 most commonly visited venues in each neighboorhood.
 A sample was printed from each cluster to propose suggestions for the buyers.

 ###### Discussion section
+Clustering has helped in indentifying common venues within each neighborhood ensuring that the buyer could have a variety of selection to choose from and base their decision.

 ###### Conclusion section
+In conclusion, Some of the recommended neighborhoods include the following:

+-Inwood.
+-Hamilton Heights.
+-Stuyvesant Town.
+-Morningside Heights.
+-Manhattanville.
+-Upper East Side.